andogq/qubit/docs/ctx.md

 - The cookie must be present before the Qubit client connects.
 This is especially important for the WebSocket client where the connection is persisted.

+This authentication method is best suited for clients that are serviced over HTTP.

+See the sample at [`cookie.rs`](../examples/authentication/src/cookie.rs).

+### Mutable Context

+An alternate option is to perform the authentication over the connection, although this only works with the WebSocket client as the context must be persisted between queries.
+This method is therefore best suited for clients communicating over WebSockets.

+See the sample at [`mutable_ctx.rs`](../examples/authentication/src/mutable_ctx.rs).